 - Infections and swollen gums

 These factors put you at a higher risk of dry socket than others who have undergone tooth extraction.
-Therefore, a patient needs to take adequate precautions and follow the doctor’s instructions carefully after a tooth extraction.
+Therefore, a patient needs to take adequate precautions to prevent dry socket and prevent complications and follow the doctor’s instructions carefully after a tooth extraction, including understanding how to prevent and treat dry sockets.
+Patients should also avoid negative pressure in the mouth, including using straws for at least 48 hours.
+They should not spit forcefully for a few days after extraction because it can disrupt the clot.

 There are numerous symptoms of dry socket.
 Some are painful, while others are less severe.
 Nonetheless, you should be on the lookout for these.
 Common symptoms include:

-- Foul smell and bad taste in mouth
+- Foul smell and bad taste in the mouth

 It may take several days for the pain to develop and grow in severity.
-Although it is common to experience discomfort and pain after a tooth extraction, it should not prolong for extensive periods.
-Anyone who experiences the issue should contact their dentist as soon as possible.
+Although it is common to experience discomfort and pain after a tooth extraction, teeth may still need to be extracted even when they are not in pain, and it should not prolong for extensive periods.
+Anyone who experiences the issue should contact their dentist or oral surgeon as soon as possible, especially if they notice swelling or signs of infection.

 Dry Socket Treatment Options